sroeschus/sroeschus.github.io/content/posts/ksm_smart_scan/index.md

 The most important parameter is `pages_to_scan`.

 ### Changing parameter values over time
-What can be observed with most workloads is that just after the process has started, KSM needs to process more pages.
+Most workloads consist of a huge number of pages after the process has started.
 Once the workload has stabilized, the amount of pages that need to be analyzed is generally reduced.

 Not all workloads have this behavior, but it can be observed for a lot of workloads and especially the workloads that have a bigger working set.